NTU-FRELab/performance-scleractinians/README.md

 1. **Description of dataset** These data were generated to investigate scleractinian coral strategies in energy acquisition and allocation in the light of intraspecific variation.
 2. **File List**

-   File 1: DePalmas_dataset_strategy_data.csv: Excel file containing coral trait information for 7 species and environmental information prior to collection.
+   File 1: DePalmas_et_al_CR_raw.csv: Excel file containing coral trait information for 7 species and environmental information prior to collection.

 ### METHODOLOGICAL INFORMATION